What do Public Defenders do?

 How do I get a Public Defender?

 If you have been arrested on a warrant or received a state citation in Davidson County and you cannot afford to hire a lawyer, you will need to come to our Office to see if you qualify for our services.
 Our address is 404 James Robertson Parkway, Suite 2022, Nashville, TN 37219, which is on the 20th floor of the Parkway Towers Building (directly across the street from Municipal Auditorium in downtown Nashville).
-We are open from 8:00 a.m. until 5:00 p.m., Monday through Friday.
+We are open from 8:00 a.m. until 4:30 p.m., Monday through Friday.
+Please arrive prior to 3:45 p.m. if you need to apply to have an attorney represent you.
+The last intake screenings for appointment of an attorney begin at 3:45 p.m. daily.
 You should come as soon as possible after your arrest.
 If you have been arrested on an indictment, or your case has been bound over to the Grand Jury, the Criminal Court judge hearing your case will decide whether to appoint a public defender to represent you.
 This usually happens at arraignment.
 If you cannot afford to hire a lawyer, you should tell the Judge at your arraignment, and he or she will ask you to provide information about your income.
 The Judge will then decide whether to appoint a lawyer to represent you.

 Can I get a Public Defender over the phone, or do I have to come to the office?